Essential Staff Handbook Policies

 Below are the core policies that UK businesses are required by law to have as part of their staff handbook at the point at which they have employees:

-• It is a legal requirement to have a disciplinary and dismissal procedure designed to ensure that all employees of the company are treated fairly and consistently.
-A disciplinary procedure will be used where there are possible issues of misconduct.
+• It is a legal requirement to have a disciplinary and capability procedure in place.
+A disciplinary procedure will be used to formally address issues of conduct.
 A capability procedure will be used where an employee fails to perform to the required standard as a result of lack of skill, capability or training.
-This procedure will outline each stage of a disciplinary or capability procedure and how employees can appeal.
+A disciplinary and capability procedure is designed to ensure that employees of the company are treated fairly and consistently whilst running through a disciplinary or capability process.

-Companies who fail to adopt a disciplinary, capability and dismissal procedure will leave the doors wide open for employees to bring unfair/wrongful dismissal claims at the Employment Tribunal – the repercussions will be both financially and reputationally damaging.
+Companies who fail to adopt a disciplinary and capability procedure will leave the door wide open for employees to bring unfair/wrongful dismissal claims at the Employment Tribunal – the repercussions will be both financially and reputationally damaging.

 • A grievance procedure is required by the law and should outline a formal way in which an employee can raise an issue or complaint with their employer.
 The procedure should highlight each stage of a grievance process and how employees can appeal a grievance decision.